ry05/data-science-education-research/README.md

-# Code Repository for `Analyzing the Content of Masters' Curricula using a Dictionary-based Approach`
+# Code Repository for "Analyzing the Content of Masters' Curricula using a Dictionary-based Approach"

 Dissertation submitted in part completion of the MSc in Applied Social Data Science (2020-2021) at the Department of Methodology, London School of Economics and Political Science